-Surgical mesh is a medical device used to add extra support for damaged tissues.
+Surgical mesh is a device used to add extra support for damaged tissues.
 There are many different types of surgical mesh manufactured by different companies.
-Transvaginal Mesh is made by at least nine different manufacturers, and is used in the vaginal wall to treat conditions that occur after childbirth and pregnancy.
-The two main conditions that transvaginal mesh is used for are pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
-These conditions affect millions of women in the United States, and recently surgeons have been using transvaginal mesh to attempt to repair the tissue damage that causes POP and SUI.
-However, the FDA is warning patients about the mesh because it is failing and causing injuries to implant recipients.
+Transvaginal mesh patches are made by at least nine different manufacturers and used in the vaginal wall to treat conditions that occur after childbirth and pregnancy.
+The two main conditions these patches are used to repair are pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+These conditions affect millions of women in America, and recently surgeons have been using mesh to try and repair the tissue damage that causes POP and SUI.
+However, the FDA is warning patients about these mesh patches because they are failing and causing injuries to those recipients that get the implant.

-The FDA’s warning stated that the complications associated with Transvaginal Mesh are not rare.
-The FDA has received thousands of reports of injuries resulting from the mesh.
-Side effects of the mesh include:
+The FDA’s warning stated that complications associated with this device are not rare.
+The FDA has received thousands of reports of injuries resulting from the mesh, including side effects such as:

 - Recurrence of pelvic organ prolapse